open-source-labs/Reactime/README.md

 ### <b>Alternative Installation</b>

-Go to your Chrome Extensions (make sure Chrome Extension is in Developer Mode) for manual installation in (https://developer.chrome.com/extensions/faq#faq-dev-01). and click on Load Unpacked...
+Go to your Chrome Extensions (make sure Chrome Extension is in Developer Mode) for manual installation in (https://developer.chrome.com/extensions/faq#faq-dev-01) and click on Load Unpacked.
 Use `src/extension/build/` to load this extension.
 Turn on 'Allow access to file URLs' in extension details page if testing locally.

 ## <b>How to Use</b>